-I have significant experience representing commercial banks in providing credit and liquidity facilities in support of > tax-exempt and taxable municipal securities, as well as representing those banks in the direct purchase of privately > placed debt and the negotiation of revolving credit agreements and other lending solutions.
-I also advise on the various > real estate issues that arise in connection with transactions that use real estate as collateral.
-I have represented > numerous banks throughout the country in such transactions, including in California, New York, Massachusetts, > Washington, Oregon and New Mexico. > > I have significant experience in both short- and long-term financings for school districts, community college districts, > private schools and universities throughout the country.
-These financings include serving as bond counsel, underwriter’s > counsel, disclosure counsel and lender’s counsel in the issuance of general obligation and revenue bonds as well as > direct placements/loans.
+I have significant experience representing commercial banks in providing credit and liquidity facilities in support of tax-exempt and taxable municipal securities, as well as representing those banks in the direct purchase of privately placed debt and the negotiation of revolving credit agreements and other lending solutions.
+I also advise on the various real estate issues that arise in connection with transactions that use real estate as collateral.
+I have represented numerous banks throughout the country in such transactions, including in California, Nevada, New York, Massachusetts, Washington, Arizona, Oregon and New Mexico.

+I have significant experience in both short- and long-term financings for school districts, community college districts, private schools and universities throughout the country.
+These financings include serving as bond counsel, underwriter’s counsel, disclosure counsel and lender’s counsel in the issuance of general obligation and revenue bonds as well as direct placements/loans.

 I see changes needed in how to finance transportation projects throughout the country, including the infrastructure needed to accommodate driverless car technology.
 I also see continuing opportunities for municipalities and nonprofits to combine a variety of private, local, statewide and federal funding sources to progress various public improvement projects, including the expansion of the use of bank facilities.

 Los Angeles Project Finance and Public Finance partner Rudy Salo contributed this article that examines the pandemic’s impact on transportation, as well as the resulting conversation about the future of mobility and its environmental impact.